Your quintessential guides to Asia and Beyond

 Journey by road to Kyoto.
 Capital for 1,000 years, this enchanting city is the epitome of traditional Japan.
 Upon arrival, stroll through the Arashiyama bamboo forest and admire the towering thickets.
 Also visit Ryoanji Temple, home to Japan's most well-known zen garden and the famous 'Golden Pavilion' Kinkakuji Temple.

 The day begins with a visit to Kiyomizu Temple temple in Kyoto.
-Next, immerse yourself in the culture and enjoy the age-old rituals of a tea ceremony, and try your hand at fan painting.
+Next, immerse yourself in the culture and enjoy the age-old rituals of a tea ceremony, zen meditation and try your hand at fan painting.
 Also, explore Gion – Kyoto's famous geisha district and centre of the city's traditional arts.